PoPowerYang/Go-Practice/README.md

 ## Note <a name = "note"></a>

 1. Difference between 'go build' and 'go install'
-    a. go build only build the executable, it's binary executable that could be executed anywhere, but need to specify path
+- go build only build the executable, it's binary executable that could be executed anywhere, but need to specify path
-    b. go install will allow you to use the executable without specifying path
+- go install will allow you to use the executable without specifying path